 5. Retrieving Results – The last step in search engine activities is retrieving the best-matched results.
 This is nothing more than simply displaying them in the browser.

 6.Ranking – This is the process in which the search engine ranks data based on several SEO factors to put the most relevant content at the top.

 For e.g., – a user searches for dog training on Google.
 So first, Google will crawl all the web pages related to Dog Training.
 Then it will Index the web pages in its directory based on their relevancy.

 After Indexing, it will rank pages, and here is where SEO plays its part.
 The Web Page, which is SEO friendly has more chances of getting a higher rank than which are not.

 SEO activities are often grouped into “Onsite SEO” and “Offsite SEO.”
 These two categories split practices that can be performed on a website and away from a site.

 Onsite SEO, also known as On-Page SEO, refers to technical activities to improve organic visibility within the website.
 This broadly means optimizing the site and content itself to improve the relevancy, accessibility, and experience for users.
-These are the changes that are made on a website directly to get higher ranking on a search engine.
+These are the changes that are made on a website directly to get a higher ranking on a search engine.
 Some of the typical activities (though not the complete list) include –

-1.Keyword – Keywords are words or phrases which are searched through the search engines.
-Keywords are essential from an SEO Perspective.
+1.Keyword – Keywords are words or phrases which are searched through search engines.
+Keywords are essential from an SEO perspective.
 It is an important ranking factor for any Web Page or Website.
 If the right keywords are used, your webpage can rank on the top of any search engine, but to do this, Keyword Research is a critical task.
 It helps to get insight into what our audience is looking for and what it wants.
 There are many Keyword Planner tools you can use to research your keywords online.